Chapter One: Come Go With Me

 “Come on, Lembo,” Dom protested.
 Lembroski waved him off.
 Dom looked like he wanted to say something else, but swallowed it.
 Boyle smirked at me.
 Before he could think about putting his hand on me, I took Uncle Dom’s arm.
 We followed Boyle back to the parking lot.

 Luckily, my foot had developed some lead in it since moving to L.A. and I managed to seamlessly join the line of cars now deep into the morning rush.
 Such a move would have terrified me a few months ago.
 Born and raised in Manhattan, I had never practiced driving much after getting my license at sixteen.
 I silently thanked my father for insisting that I learn how to drive.
-When I showed up on Dom’s door step, he had welcomed me and gruffly offered me the use of Aunt Theresa’s little blue DeSoto.
+It took me less than a week in Los Angeles to realize that I’d be sunk without wheels.
+I had gratefully accepted Dom’s offer of the loan of Aunt Theresa’s little blue DeSoto.
 I felt terrible that I was responsible for denting the bumpers, but Dom waved it off.
 I think he was just happy that he didn’t have to sell it.
 I paid for gas, oil changes and any fender benders and Dom covered the insurance.
 I checked the gauge on the dash.
 I was down to a quarter of a tank.
 I pulled into the Gilmore service station on Sunset.
 The young attendant greeted me with a grin, proudly adjusting his green cap with the snarling lion blazoned across the front.

 “How’s it goin’ Franny?” he asked.